aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2016/aspose-words-for-net-16-5-0-release-notes/_index.md

 /// </summary>
 /// <remarks>
 /// <para>
-/// Using this overload you can reference multiple data source objects and their members in the template.
+/// Using this overload you can reference a few data source objects and their members in the template.
 /// The name of the first data source can be omitted (i.e. be an empty string or null) if you are going to
 /// reference the data source's members but not the data source object itself.
 Names of the other data sources
 /// must be specified and unique.